AJenbo/DiabloGrooboAnalysis/readme.md

 | Warlord of Blood, Lachdanan                         | 1             |
 ###### _Figure 9 - Active quests per group_

 For example, one quest will be selected out of the first group for the duration of each playthrough, meaning either "The Curse of King Leoric" or "Poisoned Water Supply" will be active while the other quest will be inactive and unavailable.
-However, some quests are active that could not be or are inactive in earlier parts of the run but appear to be active in later sections.
+However, some quests are active that could not be or are inactive in earlier parts of the run but appear to be active in later sections based on analysis of identified dungeon seeds.

 At 0:43, a wounded townsman is visible: